-We are pleased to present you with our Annual Education Report (AER), which provides key information on the 2020-21 educational progress for Saugatuck Middle School.
+We are pleased to present you with our Annual Education Report (AER), which provides key information on the 2021-22 educational progress for Saugatuck Middle School.
 The AER addresses the complex reporting information which is required by federal and state law.
 The school’s report contains information about student assessment, accountability, and teacher quality.
-If you have any questions about the AER, please contact Principal, Mark Neidlinger for assistance.
+If you have any questions about the AER, please contact Principal, Mark Neidlinger for necessary assistance.

-The AER is available for you to review electronically by visiting the following web site https://bit.ly/3GJzvqM or you may review a copy in the main office at your child’s school.
+The AER is available for you to review electronically by visiting the following web site https://bit.ly/3GJzvqM, or you may review a copy in the main office of your child’s school.

 For the 2022-23 school year, schools were identified using definitions and labels as required in the Every Student Succeeds Act (ESSA).
 A Targeted Support and Improvement (TSI) school is one that has at least one underperforming student subgroup.
 An Additional Targeted Support (ATS) school is one that has three or more underperforming student subgroups.
 A Comprehensive Support and Improvement (CSI) school is one whose performance is in the lowest 5% of all schools in the state or has a graduation rate at or below 67%.
 Some schools are not identified with any of these labels.
 In these cases, no label is given.